Chapter 9.5 – Entry Barriers in Seaports

 The Minimum Efficient Scale (MES) for providing a port service depends on the cost curves for this provision.
 MES is the smallest scale at which the output can be produced at a minimum average long-run cost under the assumption that the terminal is operating with a given technology.
 It is reached when marginal and average costs no longer decrease when capacity is expanded.

-The MES in a port market might be reduced by a public authority, mainly the port authority, that owns assets and leases them to private firms.
+The MES in a port market might be reduced by a public authority, mainly the port authority, which owns assets and leases them to private firms.
 In such an arrangement, the public authority can secure scale economies, such as equipment purchasing, maintenance, port planning, and terminal layout, and let relatively small firms provide port services.
-Policy options also include tender procedures to ensure the economic rent accrues to a public organization, and tariff monitoring and benchmarking of port service providers.
-Furthermore, access to port services can be regulated based on essential services access regulation.
+Policy options also include tender procedures to ensure that the economic rent accrues to a public organization, as well as tariff monitoring and benchmarking of port service providers.
+Furthermore, access to port services can be regulated based on the regulation of essential services.
 Port services and port facilities can be termed essential if they are necessary components of transport chains and economically viable alternatives (outside the port or other ports) are not available.
-Such essential facilities include towage, pilotage, mooring, stevedoring, and shore handling and are strategies to introduce port competition.
+Such essential facilities include towage, pilotage, mooring, stevedoring, and shore handling, and are strategies to introduce port competition.

 B. Switching costs

 • Switching from one port facility to another may require investments by port users.
 In some cases, such costs are insignificant; for example, shipping lines can easily switch containers from one transshipment facility to a competing facility.
 In other cases, switching costs may be substantial.
 For instance, port users (shipping lines, forwarders, or shippers) may have long-term contracts with rail or barge companies or may be invested in dedicated transport equipment.
-Other port users may have invested in facilities at the site of the port service providers (for instance, car manufacturers that carry out pre-delivery inspection and small repair activities at the site of a terminal operator).
+Other port users may have invested in facilities at the site of the port service providers, such as car manufacturers that conduct pre-delivery inspections and small repair activities at the terminal operator’s site.
 Such port users cannot easily switch to another port service provider.
 For most bulk transport flows, switching is prohibitive because of the specific investments made to create an efficient overall transport chain (including hinterland transport).
 This also explains why cargo owners frequently invest in terminal facilities: to avoid being exposed to independent terminal operators with dominant market positions.

-• Switching costs may also be high through the bundling of the services of the incumbent port service provider.
+• Switching costs may also be high due to the bundling of services by the incumbent port service provider.
 For instance, a terminal-operating company may also provide pilotage, towage, and hinterland transport services.
 Such an arrangement creates a barrier to entry in each of the separate markets, especially when some of the bundled services are natural monopolies.
 The bundling of port services is partly due to the geographical and functional integration of ports in wider regions and networks.
-With the rapid restructuring of the supply chains in which ports are embedded, ports are now elements in value-driven chain systems, not simply places with particular functions.
+With the rapid restructuring of supply chains in which ports are embedded, ports are now integral elements in value-driven chain systems, rather than simply places with particular functions.
 In the emerging flow-based system, the various supply phases are closely synchronized, and the various transport services are frequently bundled.

 C. Sunk costs